Petar Hubchev: Coaching and managerial career

 In February 2012, he was appointed as a sports director at Beroe Stara Zagora.
 In October 2012, Hubchev was announced as the new head coach of Beroe Stara Zagora.
 The very same season he guided the team to a Bulgarian Cup triumph against Levski Sofia in the final, combined with a Super Cup brace against domestic title holders Ludogorets Razgrad.
 In the follow-up 2014–15 A Group, he also led Beroe Stara Zagora to a historic second place in the final league ranking, mostly by securing crucial wins at home against title contenders Levski Sofia and CSKA Sofia, alongside Lokomotiv Sofia and Slavia Sofia.
 Beroe Stara Zagora also avoided losing against these four in the away league matches in Sofia respectively.
 Hubchev was released from his duties in April 2016, following a 0–2 home loss against CSKA Sofia in a first leg Bulgarian Cup semi-final match, with the management of the club proclaiming him to be the most successful manager Beroe Stara Zagora has had in the club's history.
-In October 2016 Houbtchev was appointed the new head coach of the Bulgarian national team.
-Under his command the Bulgarian national team put up one of their best performances in recent years, beating the Netherlands 2–0 as well as Sweden 3–2 in Sofia for the 2018 World Cup Qualification.
+In October 2016 Houbtchev was appointed the new head coach of the Bulgaria national football team.
+Under his command the Bulgaria national team put up one of their best performances in recent years, beating the Netherlands 2–0 as well as Sweden 3–2 in Sofia for the 2018 World Cup Qualification.
 As for the Nations League, Bulgaria were drawn in Euro Cup Nations League C qualifying group 3 with Norway, Slovenia and Cyprus.

 Bulgaria opened up the campaign well, with an impressive 2-1 win over Slovenia and an even more astounding 1-0 shutout win over Norway coached by Lars Lagerbäck.
 Bulgaria also managed to beat Cyprus 2-1 in Sofia, thereby earning 9 points out of the first three games.
 Bulgaria eventually closed out the second round of games with two 1-1 draws against Slovenia and Cyprus.
 This ultimately resulted in securing two important playoff games for the 2020 UEFA Euro qualification against Hungary and the winner between Iceland/Romania.
-Owing to his achievements as the head coach of the Bulgarian national team Petar Houbtchev was voted Coach of the Year in 2018 by local media representatives.
-During his spell, the Bulgarian national team managed to achieve several decent wins against prominent and strong sides such as Sweden, Netherlands, Norway, Slovenia, Saudi Arabia, Belarus, Kazakhstan and Cyprus, securing an average of 1.45 points per match.
+Owing to his achievements as the head coach of the Bulgaria national team Petar Houbtchev was voted Coach of the Year in 2018 by local media representatives.
+During his spell, the Bulgaria national team managed to achieve several decent wins against prominent and strong sides such as Sweden, Netherlands, Norway, Slovenia, Saudi Arabia, Belarus, Kazakhstan and Cyprus, securing an average of 1.45 points per match.

-After his successful tenure at the Bulgarian National Team he was appointed as the new head coach of Levski Sofia in June 2019, with the team under his guidance being defensively very solid, and quick on transitions.
+After his successful tenure at the Bulgaria national team he was appointed as the new head coach of Levski Sofia in June 2019, with the team under his guidance being defensively very solid, and quick on transitions.
 In January 2022 he returned to Beroe Stara Zagora.
 Under Hubchev, the team first managed to avoid relegation and furthermore qualified for the UEFA Conference League play-off, that was narrowly lost against Botev Plovdiv.